Pece17/IoTBeacon/README.md

 # 6. Database (Work in progress)

-We are using previously installed MariaDB to create the database on the server
+We are using previously installed MariaDB database to create our database on the server

 ## 6.1.
 Creating the tables in database (Work in progress)